 The term “concurrent users” refers to the number of people who will be using the software system at the same time.
 Don’t confuse concurrent users with the total number of people who need to use the system.

 How does the number of concurrent users affect your system?

-Generally speaking, the software price increases as you add more concurrent users.
-The more users you need the more complex and expensive the software becomes.
-Also, more employees using the system probably means that your company has more transactions such as checks, invoices, purchase orders and a larger number of vendors, customers, inventory items, etc. The combination of more concurrent users plus a larger number of transactions and activity demands that the software’s underlying database be robust enough to provide an instant response when used.
+Generally speaking, the software price increases as you add concurrent users.
+The more users you need, the more complex and expensive the software becomes.
+Also, more employees using the system probably means that your company has more transactions such as checks, invoices, purchase orders and a more significant number of vendors, customers, inventory items, etc. The combination of more concurrent users plus a larger number of transactions and activity demands that the software’s underlying database be robust enough to provide an instant response when used.

 With this in mind, you must consider the total number of people who will need access to the software at the same time before you buy a solution.
 Make sure to verify with your vendor that the software you’re considering can efficiently handle your user needs.